AleMorales9011/ForgeWare/src/04-DESIGN-STRATEGIES.md

 # Exercise: Interest Rate Calculator Testing

-An informational interest rate calculator for a fixed term deposit needs to be tested.
-For a given deposit amount and client's age, the calculator shows the annual interest rate.
+An informational interest rate calculator for a fixed-term deposit needs to be tested.
+The calculator shows the annual interest rate for a given deposit amount and client's age.

 _The following rules apply:_